contemplata/contemplata/README.md

 At the moment, two upload formats are supported: generic JSON files, respecting the appropriate [formatting rules](#format), and [ANCOR][ancor] files.
-For the latter, the tool automatically certain pre-processing operations.
-Notably, it removes the social obligations-related expressions, a step which can be avoided by unchecking the appropriate checkbox during the file's upload.
+For the latter, the tool automatically performs certain pre-processing operations.
+Notably, it removes the social obligations-related expressions, a step which can be avoided by unchecking the corresponding checkbox during the file's upload.

 ### Files

 The list of files stocked in the database can be found at the **Files** subpage.
-Click on a file of your choosing to see more information about it, assign annotators to it, download its JSON representation, and so on.
+Click on the file of your choosing to see more information about it, assign annotators to it, download its JSON representation, and so on.

 ##### Assign annotators